 - Your remittance stub is required

-- All locations accept cash.
+- All locations accept cash up to $5,000.
 Foodland and Sack N Save locations also accept checks.

 - First Hawaiian Bank (Maui County and Hawaii Island only).
 Convenience fee applies.